OutSystems/docs-support/src/enterprise/troubleshooting/reset-users-auth-preferences.md

 ## Symptoms

-You've been locked out of your Users eSpace and cannot login.
+You've been locked out of your [Users app](https://www.outsystems.com/tk/redirect?g=2cbb2e7d-9936-4bb4-8791-240ade1d1ad6) and can't login.

 ## Cause

-Usually this happens when you activate Active Directory (with Windows Integrated) authentication with incorrect configurations, thus failing all logins.
+Usually, this happens when you activate Active Directory (with Windows Integrated) authentication with incorrect configurations, thus failing all logins.

 ## Resolution

 To resolve this issue, please follow these instructions

-1. Go to Service Center
+1. Go to Service Center > Factory > Modules

-2. Search for the Users eSpace
+1. Search for the Users module

-3. On the tab Tenants click on the default tenant
+1. On the tab Tenants click on the default tenant

-4. Change the following site properties to false:
+1. Change the following site properties to false:

     * UseActiveDirectoryLogin (Users)